JackTrapper/NT-OS-2-Design-Workbook/01 - NT OS2 Kernel Specification.md

 __Parameters:__

-Dpc - A pointer to a control object of type DPC.
+- *Dpc* - A pointer to a control object of type DPC.
-DeferredContext - A pointer to an arbitrary data structure that was specified when the DPC was initialized.
+- *DeferredContext* - A pointer to an arbitrary data structure that was specified when the DPC was initialized.
-SystemArgument1, SystemArgument2 - A set of two arguments that contain untyped data.
+- *SystemArgument1*, *SystemArgument2* - A set of two arguments that contain untyped data.

 #### 2.2.2.2 Insert Queue DPC